wipplelang/wipple/docs/src/learn/patterns.md

 To address why we write `Person : trait Text` instead of `Person : trait (is Text)`: this is due to `Text` being a "primitive" trait.
 A text value doesn't _contain_ anything, it just _is_ text, so there's no need to use `is` here. (`Number`, `Name` and `List` are other "primitive" traits.)

-> In technical terms, a primitive trait is a trait whose pattern is of itself: `T : trait (is T)`.
+> Theoretically, a primitive trait is a trait whose pattern is of itself: `T : trait (is T)`.

 ## Other patterns